- Comment Policy

-The Feminist Wire celebrates a multiplicity of feminist expressions from a variety of writers that span genders, sexualities, professions, races, ethnicities, ages, and geographies.
+The Feminist Wire celebrates a multiplicity of feminist expressions from a variety of editors and writers that span genders, sexualities, professions, incomes, races, ethnicities, abilities, ages, and geographies.

-- Monica J. Casper is Department Head and Professor of Gender and Women’s Studies at the University of Arizona.
-She writes about gender, health, bodies, sexuality, motherhood, reproductive politics, trauma, and disability.
-She is author of the award-winning book The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery, co-author of Missing Bodies: The Politics of Visibility, and co-editor of Corpus: An Interdisciplinary Reader on Bodies and Knowledge.
-She is currently researching the biopolitics of infant mortality and maternal-child health and is also editing a volume on critical trauma studies.
-With Lisa Jean Moore, she co-edits the NYU Press book series Biopolitics: Medicine, Technoscience, and Health in the 21st Century.
-Monica’s essays and stories have appeared in Trivia: Voices of Feminism, Slow Trains Literary Journal, Florida Review, Canyon Voices, American Sexuality Magazine, Bulletin of the Atomic Scientists, Spilling Ink Review, The Linnet’s Wings, Vine Leaves, and Conscience.
+Monica J. Casper is Professor of Gender and Women’s Studies and Associate Dean for Academic Affairs and Inclusion in the College of Social and Behavioral Sciences at the University of Arizona.
+She is also Professor of Public Health and an affiliated faculty member in Africana Studies and the School of Sociology.
+She writes about gender, race, health, bodies, sexuality, motherhood, reproductive politics, trauma, and disability.
+She is author of the award-winning book The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery, co-author of Missing Bodies: The Politics of Visibility and The Body: Social and Cultural Dissections, and co-editor of Corpus: An Interdisciplinary Reader on Bodies and Knowledge and Critical Trauma Studies: Understanding Violence, Conflict, and Memory in Everyday Life.
+She is currently writing Babylost: An Infant Mortality Alphabet Book, based on her decade of research on racial health disparities and infant and maternal mortality.
+With Lisa Jean Moore, she founded and co-edits the NYU Press book series Biopolitics: Medicine, Technoscience, and Health in the 21st Century.
+Monica’s creative writing has appeared in Trivia: Voices of Feminism, Slow Trains Literary Journal, Florida Review, Canyon Voices, Mojave River Review, Bulletin of the Atomic Scientists, Spilling Ink Review, The Linnet’s Wings, Vine Leaves, Conscience, Moonsick Magazine, and more.
 For more information, visit www.monicajcasper.com.

 Alexis Pauline Gumbs is a queer black troublemaker, a black feminist love evangelist, a prayer poet priestess and has a PhD in English, African and African-American Studies, and Women and Gender Studies from Duke University.
 Alexis was the first scholar to research the Audre Lorde Papers at Spelman College, the June Jordan Papers at Harvard University, and the Lucille Clifton Papers at Emory University, and she is currently on tour with her interactive oracle project “The Lorde Concordance,” a series of ritual mobilizing the life and work of Audre Lorde as a dynamic sacred text.
 Alexis has also published widely on Caribbean Women’s Literature with a special interest in Dionne Brand.
 Her scholarly work is published in Obsidian, Symbiosis, Macomere, The Routledge Companion to Anglophone Literature, SIGNS, Feminist Collections, The Black Imagination, Mothering and Hip Hop Culture, The Business of Black Power and more.
 Alexis is the author of an acclaimed collection of poems 101 Things That Are Not True About the Most Famous Black Women Alive and poetic work published in Kweli, Vinyl, Backbone, Everyday Genius, Turning Wheel, UNFold, Makeshift and more.
 She has several books in progress including a book of poems, Good Hair Gone Forever, a scholarly monograph on diaspora and the maternal, and an educational resource called the School of Our Lorde.
 She is also the co-editor of a forthcoming edited collection on legacies of radical mothering called This Bridge Called My Baby.
 Alexis is the founder of Brilliance Remastered, a service to help visionary underrepresented graduate students stay connected to purpose, passion, and community, co-founder of the Mobile Homecoming Project, a national experiential archive amplifying generations of Black LGBTQ Brilliance, and the community school Eternal Summer of the Black Feminist Mind.
 Alexis was named one of UTNE Reader’s 50 Visionaries Transforming the World in 2009, was awarded a Too Sexy for 501-C3 trophy in 2011, and is one of the Advocate’s top 40 under 40 features in 2012.

-Heather Laine Talley is an Assistant Professor of Sociology at Western Carolina University.
-Her teaching and research interests center on gender and sexuality, medicine, and the body.
+Heather Laine Talley‘s teaching and research interests center on gender and sexuality, medicine, and the body.
 Her writings on topics as diverse as philanthropy, disability, and romance have been published in a range of edited volumes and academic journals.
-She is currently completing a book titled Saving Face: Disfigurement, Repair, and the Vital Politics of Appearance.
-As an engaged scholar, her analytic lens informs her activism with a range of community based organizations including Act like a Grrrl, a Nashville based organization which invites girls to share and transform their personal experiences through writing and the arts, and the Midatlantic Burn Camp.
+Heather earned a Ph.D. in sociology and a graduate certificate in gender and sexuality studies from Vanderbilt University.
+Her book Saving Face: Disfigurement and the Politics of Appearance (2014, New York University Press) explores a wide-range of surgical interventions—from reconstructive surgery on cleft lips to face transplantation, from facial feminization to makeover surgery television and explores the consequences of refiguring aesthetic intervention in vital terms.
+As an engaged scholar, her analytic lens informs her activism with a range of community based organizations including Act Like a Grrrl, a Nashville based organization which invites girls to share and transform their personal experiences through writing and the arts, and the Midatlantic Burn Camp.
 In her work with children and adolescents, she uses the sociological imagination as a tool for fortifying self image and building political efficacy.
 Currently, she lives in the South and works alongside LGBTQ efforts pursuing justice through state and federal policy and queer wellbeing through grassroots connections.

 Sikivu Hutchinson is a senior intergroup specialist for the Los Angeles County Human Relations Commission.
 She received a Ph.D. in Performance Studies from New York University and has taught women’s studies, cultural studies, urban studies, and education at UCLA, the California Institute of the Arts, and Western Washington University.
 She is the author of Imagining Transit: Race, Gender, and Transportation Politics in Los Angeles, Moral Combat: Black Atheists, Gender Politics, and the Values Wars, and the forthcoming Godless Americana: Race and Religious Rebels (Infidel Books, 2012).
 She is also the editor of blackfemlens.org, founder of the Black Skeptics and a senior fellow for the Institute for Humanist Studies.